mcvinding/cluster-stat-workshop/tutorial.md

 ![](figures/figure07.jpg)

-The red line is the significance threshold, and the blue line is the observed T-value.
+The red line is the significance threshold.
+The blue line is the observed T-value.

 ## End of the tutorial

 The tutorial showed you three ways of testing the hypothesis of a difference in a neural time-series between two conditions.
-The first way was to use a t-test to test a very specific on one feature of the data.
-The second used the cluster-based permutation test to test if there was a difference in a single channel.
-The thirds used the cluster-based permutation test to test if there was a difference in the entire sensor array.
+1. Use a t-test to test a very specific feature of the data.
+2. Used the cluster-based permutation test to test if there was a difference in a single channel.
+3. Used the cluster-based permutation test to test if there was a difference in the entire sensor array.

 The question you might be thinking of right now is probably: *which one is the best test*?

-The answer: that depends on your hypothesis!
+The answer: *that depends on your hypothesis!*

 Suppose you have a specific hypothesis, e.g., that your experimental manipulation affects the peak value of a given ERF/ERP component.
 In that case, you do not need to include any other data points not related to the hypothesis.
-You only need to test the point that concerns your hypothesis (takin into account how to summarise peak values).
+You only need to test the point that concerns your hypothesis (taking into account how to summarise peak values).
 Using a single t-test is appropriate.
 However, if you are unsure about the precise time point or location of the effect, the point-based feature summary approach is dangerous as it invites hypothesising about specific time point after having visually compared time-series and (unintentionally) decided where the effect is.
-Then it is better to do your test on the entire data segment where you expect an effect could appear.
+If you are unsure, it is better to do your test on the entire data segment where you expect an effect could appear.
 In that case, you should adjust your analysis for multiple comparisons.

-Cluster-based permutation tests take advantage of the fact that M/EEG data is inherently autocorrelated along time, space, and frequency dimension and use clustering to control the false discovery rate.
+Cluster-based permutation tests take advantage of the fact that M/EEG data is inherently autocorrelated along time, space, and frequency dimensions and use clustering to control the false discovery rate.
 It, therefore, allows you to have a less fixed hypothesis that a single point, while preserving statistical sensitivity.
 In this context, "less fixed hypothesis" means that it is not fixed on a single point in time/location.
 Remember that the hypothesise that you test with cluster-based permutation tests is the null-hypothesis of interchangeable labels on the data of interest that you enter into the test.